sakshi-dhamija/ImageRepository/README.md

 ## Features

-- The user can create an account to store their images and classify them.
+The user can create an account to store their images!
-- The images chosen by a user are uploaded to Firebase Storage/ Google Cloud Platform storage buckets.
+The images chosen by a user are uploaded to Firebase Storage/ Google Cloud Platform storage buckets.
 - The Image is passed through [TesseractJS](https://tesseract.projectnaptha.com/) to identify characters using OCR!
 - The Image is then passed through [Google Cloud Vision API](https://cloud.google.com/vision) to get labels related to the image.
 - The data collected from the above two steps is uploaded to Firestore database (NoSQL).